GuidovdRiet/software-design-book-club/README.md

 > "Well-written comments are not failures.
 They increase the value of code."

 ### Q: Do we want to do a follow-up or experiment with something from the book?
 **A:** Yes.
-Let's prototype a version of the booking flow built strategically:
+Let's prototype a version of the booking flow built strategically.
-- No jQuery
-- No manual schema glue
-- Fully declarative via context and hooks

 ---